skillsit-hu/ws2026-s17-hu-r2/module-a.md

 ### 1.2 Fully functional backend solution

 A fully functional backend **is provided** for you to use for testing.
-The backend solution that uses your database is `https://competitor-yyyy-solution.sudsy.hu`, where `YYYY` is your four-digit PIN code.
+The backend solution that uses your database is `https://module-a-Y-solution.sudsy.com`, where `Y` is your workstation number.

 There is an extra endpoint that can reset the database to its original state: `DELETE /api/v1/utils/db/reset`
 Please note that you are not required to implement this endpoint.